DomWilliams0/name-needed/.planning/backlog.md

 * less repetition in chunk/terrain/chunkbuilder/chunkbuilderapply/slicemut
 * define rates, scales, units etc in unit crate e.g. metabolism, durabilities
 * error context chaining would be useful
-* replace derive_more error with nicer thiserror macro
 * consider using `bugsalot` macros to replace .unwrap()/.expect() with logging and make them continuable

 ## Engine